Larry Mendte: Family

 Mendte has been married to Dawn Stensland, the former 10 pm news co-anchor at Fox's WTXF (Channel 29), since 2000.
 She came to Philadelphia in 1997 as an anchor for KYW, then anchored CBS News Saturday Morning for a year and a half.
 In the 1990s, she was an anchor and reporter at WBBM in Chicago, Illinois, and WKYC in Cleveland, Ohio.
 Together, they have two sons: Michael was born in 2004, and David was born in 2006.
 In addition, Mendte has two adult children, Stacia and Jonathan, from a previous marriage.

 Filmography

-Mendte appeared in three movies in cameo roles: Primary Colors, Shadow of Doubt, and Snipes, the latter of which starred Zoe Saldana.
+Mendte appeared in three movies in cameo roles: Primary Colors, Shadow of Doubt, and Snipes.
 He wrote and directed four short documentaries.
 Ben Franklin: Stealing Lightning from the Sky aired across the country on Benjamin Franklin's birthday in 2006.
 The documentary questioned whether Franklin really did conduct his famous kite experiment.
 Later that year Mendte wrote and directed Alex Scott: A Stand for Hope, a short documentary about Alex Scott, founder of Alex's Lemonade Stand.
 Alex Scott: A Stand for Hope won the award for Best Documentary at the Reno, Oxford, Danville, West Chester, Lake Arrowhead and Reel Award film Festivals.
 Mendte was named best Pennsylvania Filmmaker for 2006 at the West Chester Film Festival.